trujilloRJ/personal_blog/content/posts/road-detection.md

 <image src="/posts/images/lr_range_test.png" alt="Example lane" position="center" style="border-radius: 8px; width: 1200px" >
 {{< /rawhtml >}}

 The figure shows the result of the LR range test for our dataset.
 As observed, the training loss decreases steadily and then begins to rise sharply after a certain value around `0.1`.
-Based on this curve, we selected a starting learning rate of `1e-4` (very close to the empiric Karpathy's constant 😊), which lies just before the loss starts to diverge.
+Based on this curve, we selected a starting learning rate of `1e-4` (very close to the empirical Karpathy's constant 😊), which lies just before the loss starts to diverge.
 This choice tries to maximize learning efficiency while maintaining training stability.

 #### Optimizer